avinashtadavarthy/Quick-Sort-Mobile/README.md

 ## About the Mobile Application

 QuickSort Mobile was built using Flutter, a framework based on Dart by Google to help developers build mobile applications for Android and iOS simultaneously with the same codebase.
+The application:

-The application was built with simple re-usable UI components accessible via the lib/widgets folder.
+- Was built with simple re-usable UI components accessible via the lib/widgets folder.
+- Reads directly from json files without any helper classes (PODOs).

-## Getting Started
+## Getting Started with Flutter

 A few resources to get you started with Flutter: